gvtsch/gvtsch.github.io/content/Blog/Neural networks explained, using the MNIST example.md

 The confusion matrix allows us to derive various performance metrics, such as accuracy, precision, recall, and F1 score.
 It also gives us insights into the types of errors the model makes and can help us improve the model's performance by analyzing the errors and making appropriate adjustments.

-The confusion matrix is an important tool in the evaluation of [[2023-01-01-Supervised_Unsupervised_Reinforcement_Learning#Classification|classification]] models and helps us understand and interpret the strengths and weaknesses of the model.
+The confusion matrix is an important tool in the evaluation of [[Supervised, Unsupervised and Reinforcement Learning — A brief overview#Classification|classification]] models and helps us understand and interpret the strengths and weaknesses of the model.

 I would like to use it here to estimate where the model makes incorrect predictions.
 To do this, we first need to let the model make the predictions.